pavelkucera/pavelkucera.github.io/_posts/2020-10-30-caching-executing-promises.md

 # {{ page.title }}

 In this post I will show you how to cache executing promises.
-Caching of executing promises, rather than just caching the result of a promise, is useful when the promise is expensive, takes a while to finish and is invoked often.
+Caching an executing promise, rather than just caching the result of the promise, is useful when the underlying asynchronous action is expensive, takes a while to finish and is invoked often.
-The caching will be achieved by using locks, and the locks will be implemented using promises, and relying on properties of JavaScript's event loop.
+The caching will be achieved by using locks implemented using promises, and relying on the properties of the event loop.

 ## The Problem
-Assume we have a function `expensiveOperation` which performs a myriad of async actions and takes at least a minute to return.
+Assume we have an asynchronous function `expensiveOperation` which performs a myriad of async actions and takes at least a minute to resolve.
 Then we have a function `cacheExpensiveOperation` which calls `expensiveOperation`, caches its result and returns the cached result on its subsequent calls.
 As in the following code snippet:

 <label for="mn-definition-improvements" class="margin-toggle">&#8853;</label>
 <input type="checkbox" id="mn-definition-improvements" class="margin-toggle"/>
 <span class="marginnote">
-  Implementation note.
-  Using null to figure out if the expensive operation ran is dangerous if the result of the cached operation can be null.
+  Using null to figure out if we have the result is dangerous, if the expensive operation can itself return null.
   It would be safer to e.g. create a Symbol representing a value of the (local) bottom type.
   I am not using this approach to simplify the example.
 </span>